decentraland/old-documentation/_posts/development-guide/2018-01-03-event-handling.md

 {% endraw %}

-To debug a scene, you can use `console.log()` to keep track of the occurance of events or to verify that the event's parameters are what you expected.
+To debug a scene, you can use `console.log()` to keep track of the occurrence of events or to verify that the event's parameters are what you expected.

 ## Clicking